2 dead in Washington and Mississippi as severe weather slams large parts of the country

 This version of 1 Dead Washington Homes Destroyed Midwest Severe Weather Slams Large P Rcna263112 - Weather and Climate | NBC News Clone was adapted by NBC News Clone to help readers digest key facts more efficiently.

-Widespread showers and thunderstorms will continue Wednesday, with more than 50 million under alerts from the Ohio Valley to the Mid-Atlantic and as far south as the Gulf Coast.
+Widespread showers and thunderstorms will continue Wednesday, with more than 50 million people under alerts from the Ohio Valley to the mid-Atlantic and as far south as the Gulf Coast.

 Get more news1 Dead Washington Homes Destroyed Midwest Severe Weather Slams Large P Rcna263112 - Weather and Climate | NBC News Cloneon

-Snohomish Regional Fire & Rescue said that the person died in the city of Monroe, northeast of Seattle, when a tree fell on their vehicle.
+Snohomish Regional Fire & Rescue said a person died in the city of Monroe, Washington, northeast of Seattle, when a tree fell on a vehicle.
 "Unfortunately, this incident turned out to be fatal for the only occupant in the vehicle," the fire service said on Facebook.

 The Mississippi Emergency Management Agency reported one death and three injuries in Lawrence County, as well as storm damage to homes.

-The severe West Coast weather comes as many parts of the country were hit by storms, including at least 27 tornadoes in the Midwest alone, in the last 48 hours.
-An elderly couple from Lake Village, Indiana, was killed Tuesday night, and multiple others were hospitalized as a result of tornadoes and a powerful long-track thunderstorm that lasted more than seven hours.
+Many parts of the country were hit by storms, including at least 27 tornadoes in the Midwest alone, in the last 48 hours.
+An elderly couple from Lake Village, Indiana, were killed Tuesday night, and multiple other people were taken to hospitals as a result of tornadoes and a powerful long-track thunderstorm that lasted more than seven hours.

 The Newton County Coroner's office confirmed that Edward L. Kozlowski, 89, and his wife, Arlene Kozlowski, 84, were killed when a tornado struck their home.